Climate change and development Analysing and managing climate risks

 Climate risk management is an approach which looks specifically at climate risks as part of a comprehensive risk management strategy; the risks range from extreme weather events such as storms and floods to slow-onset environmental changes such as increasing sea levels and desertification.

-The BMZ is a founding member of the Warsaw International Mechanism for Loss and Damage Associated with Climate Change Impacts (External link) (WIM) and was on its executive committee (ExCom) up until 2019.
+The BMZ is a founding member of the Warsaw International Mechanism for Loss and Damage Associated with Climate Change Impacts (External link) (WIM).

-The WIM ExCom was established during the 19th global climate conference in Warsaw, Poland.
-Its aim is to promote approaches to avert, minimize and address loss and damage associated with the adverse effects of climate change in a “comprehensive, integrated and coherent manner”.
+The WIM Executive Committee (ExCom) was established during the 19th Conference of the Parties to the Framework Convention on Climate Change in Warsaw, Poland.
+Its aim is to promote approaches to avert, minimise and address loss and damage associated with the adverse effects of climate change in a “comprehensive, integrated and coherent manner”.
 The BMZ supports in particular the Technical Expert Group on Comprehensive Risk Management and advocates for better cooperation in order to improve the resilience of vulnerable groups and countries to climate change.

 Sendai Framework for Disaster Risk Reduction

 The BMZ also supports the implementation of the Sendai-Framework for Disaster Risk Reduction (External link).
 It does this both at the political level and by means of disaster risk management projects implemented as part of its long-term development cooperation.
-The aim of the Framework is to avert disasters and minimise existing disaster risk.
+The aim of the Framework is to avert disasters, minimise existing disaster risk and promote post-disaster recovery.

 NAP Global Network